 All around us there’s a fantastic and hidden world – full of fascinating details, patterns and colours that are begging to be photographed.
 Capturing this world can sometimes be challenging, so we’ve put together a workshop with James Andrews to help you along the way.

 Whether you are looking to take photos for your business, capture documentary shots or perhaps something more arty and abstract, this course will be of interest.
 There are many things to think about when taking your image, but we’ll talk you through all the key elements required to create stunning close-ups.
-We have a range of subjects and setups for you to practise with throughout the day and even some special exotic guests for a bit of a challenge!
+We have a range of subjects and setups for you to practise with throughout the day.

 The course will be broken down into the following areas: